Introduction

 What references to writing are in the book of Numbers?

-Here we learn that Moses kept a written record of their progress.
+- Moses kept a written record of their progress through the wilderness.
 (Numbers 33:2)

 What references to writing are found in the book of Deuteronomy?

-First, Moses wrote out the book of Deuteronomy.
-Second, God commanded Israel to write down (Deut 31:19) the song of Moses (Deut 32).
-Finally, of more interest is Deut 29:27, 29 where again it appears that some book was already in existence, and Israel is warned to not treat it lightly.
+- In Deuteronomy 29:27, 29 where it appears that some book was already in existence, and Israel is warned to not treat it lightly.

 What was the task of the men mentioned in Judges 5:14 who came from Zebulun and who wielded the staff of office?